newtdb/db/doc/index.rst

 - Within your application, search results may be returned as application objects, or as data, depending on your needs.
 - Data are visible and searchable outside your application as JSON.
-- Tranactional and build on mature technology for reliability.
+- Transactional and build on mature technology for reliability.

 Learn more: